a command-line based blogging platform running on tilde.town

 this is a project that runs on tilde.town, so all users of this program are expected to operate under the tilde.town code of conduct. content/personal issues should be worked out according to the CoC, with support from the administrative team if needed.

 no coding or html experience is necessary to get started. just log in to your tilde.town account and enter:

 ttbp will ask you a few questions to get you started. after that, writing and reading entries all happen within the program.

 if you're having trouble getting started, or run into program errors or strange behavior, please send internal tilde.town mail to ~endorphant and i'll try to sort things out!

-warning: changing old entries might cause strange things to happen with timestamps. the main program looks at the filename first for setting the date, then the last modified time to sort recent posts. it expects YYYMMDD.txt as the filename; anything else won't show up as a valid entry. yes, this means you can post things out of date order by creating files with any date you want.
+(since files are just stored as plaintext in your directory, it's possible to edit and move old entries directly from the command line. however, changing old entries might cause strange things to happen with timestamps. the main program looks at the filename first for setting the date, then the last modified time to sort recent posts. it expects YYYMMDD.txt as the filename; anything else won't show up as a valid entry. yes, this means you can post things out of date order by creating files with any date you want.)

 <!-- comments -->to have them show up in the feed but not render in a browser (but people can still read them with view-source)